 - Portuguese Brazil

-If you would like to contribute to a new language or by updating one, have a look on the Translations of the documentation.
+If you want to contribute in maintaining translations for a language or add a new one, have a look at the Translations chapter

 Bacula is a set of Open Source, enterprise ready, computer programs that permit you (or the system administrator) to manage backup, recovery, and verification of computer data across a network of computers of different kinds.
 Bacula is relatively easy to use and efficient, while offering many advanced storage management features that make it easy to find and recover lost or damaged files.
 In technical terms, it is an Open Source, enterprise ready, network based backup program (source www.bacula.org).

-For my point of view, bacula is the best open source backup software I ever used (for professional and private purpose)
+IMHO, Bacula is a great open source backup tool (for professional and private purpose)

 I’ve discovered Linux with Slackware maybe around 1995 ( I know, I’m an old guy).
 Since this time, I had some experiences with